nus-cs2113-AY2122S2/tp/docs/team/timchang27.md

 #### Enhancements Implemented
 - Implementation of `Reservation` Class in and after v1.0
+- Implemented `Hotel` and `Country` Classes for v2.1
 - Implemented `Help` Feature in TARBS
   - `Help` and `HelpCommand` Class

 - Added Improvements in Formatting for Help messages
 - Improved Readability of Interface
+- Fixed bugs for PE Dry-Run

 #### Contributions to the UG